Scaling CheckMate for Game-Theoretic Security: Structure and Components

-\paragraph{Pipeline.} \Cref{fig:CheckMate-flow-chart} summarizes the \CheckMate pipeline.
-After parsing and preprocessing an input EFG $G$, \CheckMate processes one honest history and security property (i)--(iii) at a time.
-For this history and property, \CheckMate constructs an SMT formula $\phi$ such that $\phi$ is satisfiable iff the EFG satisfies the security property -- without the need for further case analysis -- with respect to the history.
-The formula $\phi$ is passed to the case splitting engine of \CheckMate, which calls Z3 iteratively to decide whether $\phi$ is satisfiable: if not, case analysis is applied.
+The formula $\phi$ is passed to the case splitting engine of \CheckMate, which calls Z3 iteratively to decide whether $\phi$ is satisfiable.
+If not, case analysis is applied and the resulting constraints are added in turn to the preconditions of constraint (c) of $\phi$.
 This iterative process is terminating as \CheckMate is both sound and complete~\cite{Brugger23}.
 If $\phi$ is satisfiable, we extract a model -- if required by the user -- and output the result.
 If $\phi$ is unsatisfiable and no further case splits apply, \CheckMate implements various actions controlled by command-line options: listing cases that violate $\phi$; producing counterexamples witnessing \emph{why} $\phi$ was violated; and/or computing the weakest precondition that, if added to $G$ as an additional constraint, satisfies $\phi$.
 We describe the main components of \CheckMate using~\Cref{fig:running-example}.

 \textbf{Illustrative Example.} The EFG in~\Cref{fig:running-example} has two players, $A$ and $B$.
 Nodes represent the player whose turn it is and edges their choices.
 On reaching a leaf, the game ends, and the pay-off \emph{utility} for each player is given.
 Here, player $A$ starts and chooses between actions $l_A$ and $r_A$.
 If $l_A$ is chosen, the game ends, and $A$ receives utility $a-1$, whereas player $B$ receives $a$.
 Otherwise, $r_A$ is chosen, and player $B$ continues in a further subgame.
 We assume $a>0$ and specify the \emph{honest history} of $G$ to be $(r_A, l_B)$: that is, we fix the ``honest'' choice of player $A$ to be $r_A$ and of $B$ to be $l_B$.